 What is information extraction?

-- Information extraction aims to find named and numeric entities, relations between entities, and events the entities participate in. - Input.
+- Information extraction aims to find entities, relations between entities, and events the entities participate in. - Input.
 Unstructured natural language texts. - Output.
 Structured information that can, e.g., be stored in databases.

 Example task: Extraction of companies' founding dates